karankohale/anocrack/README.md

 ## 📦 Features

 - ✅ Written entirely in C (no dependencies)
-- ✅ Supports ZIP password cracking using a wordlist
+- ✅ Supports Hash and ZIP password cracking using a wordlist
+- ✅ Can generate custom wordlists
 - ✅ Easy to compile and use
 - ✅ Perfect for CTFs and training labs
 - ✅ Built and tested on Kali Linux